Get all the latest news on home energy efficiency!

 - The home has a RESNET HERS Index score, the lower the better

 - Ensure the house’s envelope is properly sealed

 - Install high-performance windows

 - Choose an ENERGY STAR qualified HVAC system

-Production built homes are constructed to standard, pre-determined specifications that apply to a complete block of homes.
+Production built homes are constructed to standard, per-determined specifications that apply to a complete block of homes.
 Therefore, you are limited in the number and types of changes you can make.
 Nevertheless, you can customize the interior of your home with energy saving features, all of which help to keep your energy bills low and your home’s comfort level high.